kubo39/cssparser/README.md

 ## About

-CSS Parser wrtten in D.
+Experimental CSS Parser wrtten in D language.
+This is very early-stage and incomplete for [CSS Syntax Level-3 spec](https://drafts.csswg.org/css-syntax/).

-## TODOs

-* Support multi-byte character.
-* Make it faster.